HiSA-Team/shadowfax/README.md

 ```

 ### Builing on musl systems
 Musl is a security and safety oriented libc implementation which requires static linking.
-This requires more setup
+Building on
-because `bindgen` requires `libclang` and most distribution do not ship `libclang.a`, so during the setup phase (this
+musl needs more setup because `bindgen` has a direct depenndency with `libclang` and most Linux distribution
+do not ship `libclang.a`, so during the setup phase (this is handled by `scripts/setup.sh`), `shadowfax`
-is handled by `scripts/setup.sh`), `shadowfax` will attempt to build `libclang.a` from source (requires some time).
+will attempt to build `libclang.a` from source (requires some time). `Cargo.toml` will be modified removing
-`Cargo.toml` will be modified removing the following:
+the following:

 ```toml
 [build-dependencies]
 bindgen = "0.71.1"